albertus82/cyclesmod/README.md

 * **Overspeed grace period**: grace period during which the engine does not fail despite running at a higher speed than the *RPM redline*; the value is expressed in a unit of measurement of linear time which varies according to the level of difficulty.
 Valid value range: `0`-`32767`.
 The following list can be useful to determine the value based on the desired tolerance in seconds, depending on the skill level:

-   * Level 1/5 (Beg.): The enine never fails unless `0` is set.
+   * Level 1/5 (Beg.): The engine never fails unless `0` is set.
    * Level 2/5: 1 sec. = `50` (automatic transmission is still active).
    * Level 3/5: 1 sec. = `80`.
    * Level 4/5: 1 sec. = `120`.
    * Level 5/5 (Pro): 1 sec. = `160`.

 * **Grip**: bike's slip threshold, which determines the speed with which it is possible to take curves.
-Valid values ​​between `0` (the bike skids immediately and does not turn at all) and `65535` (the bike never skids).
+Valid values between `0` (the bike skids immediately and does not turn at all) and `65535` (the bike never skids).

 * **Braking speed**: determines the stopping time of the motorcycle.
-Valid values ​​between `0` (the bike does not brake, on the contrary, friction and aerodynamic resistance are eliminated) and `65535` (the bike stops instantly on brake).
+Valid values between `0` (the bike does not brake, on the contrary, friction and aerodynamic resistance are eliminated) and `65535` (the bike stops instantly on brake).

 * **Spin threshold**: ease with which the bike spins while skidding around a corner.
-Valid values ​​between `0` (the bike spins at the first hint of skidding) and `65535` (the bike never spins).
+Valid values between `0` (the bike spins at the first hint of skidding) and `65535` (the bike never spins).

 * **RPM downshift**: significant only for the lower skill levels that involve automatic transmission; it determines the speed below which the automatic transmission engages a lower gear, if available.
-Valid values ​​between `0` (never downshifts) and `32767` RPM (downshifts continuously, in fact it makes shifting impossible).
+Valid values between `0` (never downshifts) and `32767` RPM (downshifts continuously, in fact it makes shifting impossible).

-> There are also three other values ​​of unknown meaning, probably irrelevant, which can in any case be modified for experimental purposes.
+> There are also three other values of unknown meaning, probably irrelevant, which can in any case be modified for experimental purposes.

 ### Gearbox

 Gear ratios can be configured for each individual gear.
-Higher values ​​correspond to shorter ratios.
-The permitted values ​​are between `0` and `65535` for gears 1 to 9, while for *N* (neutral) gear the value is irrelevant.
+Higher values correspond to shorter ratios.
+The permitted values are between `0` and `65535` for gears 1 to 9, while for *N* (neutral) gear the value is irrelevant.

 ### Power

-The engine power curve is constructed from the values present ​​in this group.
+The engine power curve is constructed from the values present in this group.
 Each value represents the engine power in *hp* at a given engine speed indicated on the label associated with the field containing the value.
-Allowed values ​​are between `0` and `255` hp.
+Allowed values are between `0` and `255` hp.
 The resulting curve is graphically represented in its frame.

 It is also possibile to draw and modify the curve using the pointing device in the Power Graph window, that is reachable from the *Edit* menu or double clicking on the graph.